 Dalhousie has a great opportunity to reduce the environmental and economic footprint of paper use through reducing paper use, reusing and recycling paper as well as changing paper sourcing.

-Dalhousie passed a paper policy regarding paper use on campus.
+Dalhousie passed a Paper Policy[265 - KB] regarding paper use on campus.

 Paper purchased by Dalhousie units should be purchased at the Dalhousie Print Centre which offers the 100% post-consumer paper as the base paper for the university.
 Both in Halifax and at the Agricultural Campus, the base office paper is FSC (Forestry Stewardship Council) or SFI (Sustainable Forestry Initiative) certified.

 - Have paper-less meetings: do not pre-print agenda, notes, and meeting materials for meeting participants.
 Provide electronic copies and allow those who want printed materials to print them;

 Office 365 makes this easy!
 Outlook allows you to add attachments to calendar events.
 In the desktop version of Outlook, use the notes section of calendar events and attach any documents.
 In Outlook online via MyDal, click the icon with three dots, then "insert” and then “attachment”.
 You will then be able to read the attached document on smartphones, tablets, or laptops;

 - SkyDrive through Office 365 makes it easy to share documents;